 Turn off the lights

 Make sure all of the lights in your workplace get turned off.
-Lighting, particularly in large buildings, can consume a lot of energy, especially if they’re not LEDs.
-The Carbon Trust says, on average, it consumes 20% of the overall electricity used in commercial and industrial buildings.
+Lighting, particularly in large buildings, can consume a lot of energy, especially if they're not LEDs.
+On average, it consumes 20% of the overall electricity used in commercial and industrial buildings.
 Even leaving a few lights on for a few months would have a significant impact on your businesses energy costs.